-Scrutiny of budget matters falls within the remit of the Corporate Services Policy and Review Panel.
+Scrutiny of budget matters falls within the remit of the Corporate Services Policy and Review Panel with the member Budget Working Group have assisted in the preparation of the budget.
 This ensures openness and transparency in the way in which Officers/Members engage and have ownership in the budget challenge process.

-5.4.6 The Licensing and General Purposes Committee is also responsible for councillor conduct issues.
+- 5.4.6 The Licensing and General Purposes Committee is also responsible for councillor conduct issues.
 The Monitoring Officer and Chief Executive conduct an initial assessment into complaints under the Members Code of Conduct, with hearings being held before 3 members of the Licensing and General Purposes Committee, following an independent investigation.
-Where appropriate matters are reported and considered by full Council.
-5.4.7 All Heads of Service prepare Service Plans that contain key actions and performance targets necessary to deliver the objectives of the Council.
+Where appropriate matters are reported and considered by full Council. - 5.4.7 All Heads of Service prepare Service Plans that contain key actions and performance targets necessary to deliver the objectives of the Council.